|

 The ozonator produces ozone by combining 3 molecules of

-is no affect on the pH.
-During the reaction of ozone with
+There is no affect on the pH.
+During the reaction of ozone

 affect pH.
 The effect, in a properly balanced spa, should be

-stability to the pH, as it provides sanitizing action.
-I
+stability to the pH, as it does not appreciably affect

 hope that this information is helpful.